The genealogy of nearly critical branching processes in varying environment: Model

 Elsewhere, suppose that the environment is constant with mean $1$ and variance $\beta$.
 Then the variance process converges to the linear function $\beta t$ with a jump of size $1$ at $1/2$.
-Note that \eqref{eq:lindeberg} is fulfilled, whereas \eqref{eq:uniform_integrability} is only fulfilled for $p < 1/2$.
-By the same token, one can extend the construction to generate limiting varying environments where $\sigma^2$ is a subordinator and $X$ an arbitrary independent L\'evy process. \end{enumerate}
+Note that \eqref{eq:lindeberg} is fulfilled, whereas \eqref{eq:uniform_integrability} holds only for $p < 1/2$.
+By the same token, one can extend the construction to generate limiting varying environments for which $\sigma^2$ is a subordinator and $X$ an arbitrary independent L\'evy process. \end{enumerate}